 - c.
 Once a petitioner establishes a prima facie case, the burden shifts to the assessing official to rebut the evidence.
 See American United Life Ins.
 Co. v.
 Maley, 803 N.E.2d 276 (Ind.
 Tax Ct.
 2004).
 The assessing official must offer evidence that impeaches or rebuts the petitioner's evidence.
 Id.; Meridian Towers, 805 N.E.2d at 479. - 15.
 The Petitioners provided sufficient evidence to support their contention for a reduction in assessed value.
 This conclusion was arrived at because: - a.
-The subject property is not buildable according to the City of Gary Zoning Code. - b.
-The Petitioners submitted proof that the subject property and two similar parcels were purchased for \$600 each at a commissioners' sale in December 2002.
+The subject property is not buildable according to the City of Gary Zoning Code and even if it was combined with the contiguous lot it would still not be buildable. - b.
+The Petitioners submitted proof that the subject property was purchased through a "commissioner's sale" for \$1,500.
+Two similar parcels were purchased for \$952 and \$1,030 at tax sales.
 Petitioners failed, however, to prove that such sales should be considered as evidence of market value. - c.
 Those kinds of purchases generally are not considered to fit the definition of market value.
 See 2002 REAL PROPERTY ASSESSMENT MANUAL at 10 (defining Market Value as a price in a competitive and open market that is unaffected by undue stimulus).
 In a tax sale, the seller is not typically motivated.
-The sale of the property is for nonpayment of taxes.
+The sale of the property is for non-payment of taxes.
 The seller is attempting to sell the property in order to return the property to the county tax rolls.
 The required price for a tax sale property is a minimum bid.
 A minimum acceptable bid is the amount of delinquent taxes and special assessments on each tract, the taxes and special assessments that are due and payable in the year of the sale, all penalties due on delinquencies, and an amount prescribed by the county auditor that includes \$25 for postage and publication costs, plus any costs incurred by the county that are directly attributable to the tax sale.
 Ind.
-Code § 6-1.1-24-2.
-When a tract of real property has been offered for two consecutive tax sales and an amount is not received that is at least the minimum bid, the county acquires a lien in the amount of the minimum sale price.
-The county commissioners may then offer to sell such property for even less.
-Ind.
 Code § 6-1.1-24-2. - d.
-The limited appraisal report from a licensed appraiser that showed an estimated value of \$500 for the subject property.
+The limited appraisal report from a licensed appraiser that showed an estimated value of \$750 for the subject property.
 The appraisal encompassed a period of time that includes January 1, 1999, the assessment valuation date.
 Therefore, the appraisal is probative evidence of value for the 2002 reassessment.
 Long v.
 Wayne Twp.
 Assessor, 821 N.E.2d 466, 471 (Ind.
 Tax Ct.
 2005).
-The appraisal also supports the fact that the lot is unbuildable.
-The value established by the appraisal, however, has taken that fact into account.
+The appraisal also supports the fact that the lot is unbuildable because of its size and terrain and that no utilities serve this lot.
+The value established by the appraisal, however, has taken those issues into account.
 Because the Board has accepted the appraisal opinion of value, it is unnecessary to separately address those other issues in assessing this property. - e.
 Petitioners made a prima facie case that the assessment is in error.
 Respondent did not rebut or impeach the evidence presented by the Petitioners.